ghas-lab-templates/exercises/module-1.md

 ## Supply Chain Security - Manage Your Environment

 ### Lab 5 - Dependabot Alerts and Security Updates

+In this lab, we will enable and review Depenabot Alerts and Dependabot Security Updates

 1. Edit your custom security configuration to enable dependabot.
   a.
 Click on your Organization's settings.
 In the `Security` section of the sidebar, select the `Code security` dropdown menu, then click `Configurations`.
 On the `Code security configurations` page, under `Organization configurations`, locate the custom configuration you created earlier (Custom GHAS Configuration).
 Click on the Edit (pencil) icon next to the configuration